 To examine the sperm motility in the cervical mucus, the postcoital test is made.
 This takes place during ovulation of the woman.
 A 3 to 5 days long sexual abstention is absolutely necessary for this.
 On the day of ovulation, a mucus sample is taken after intercourse.
 This is taken from the vaginal vault as well as from the cervical canal.
-Afterwards, the mucus specimen is phase-microscopically examined.
-The test is rated positive when motile sperm can be proved in the mucus.
+Afterward, the mucus specimen is phase-microscopically examined.
+The test is rated positively when motile sperm can be proved in the mucus.

 Negative tests with immotile sperm in the cervical mucus suggest rare immunological causes of sterility.
 Immotility of the sperm can be caused by antibodies against the sperm.

 Ovulation inductors are used for dysfunctions in the hypophyseal-hypothalamic area.
 These are agents that support the follicular maturation and the secretion of gonadotropins.
 Typical drugs are clomifene, cyclofenil, tamoxifen, and epimestrol among others.
 The substances are preferentially used at the beginning of the cycle.